shaloo/desc/docs/source/docs/gsg.rst

 The Cloud API component uses webhooks to update information received regarding various service triggered API calls locally and provides that information when requested by the Puttshack service invoked by a customer action.
 Besides these functions, it acts as a storehouse or treasure trove of sorts that can be leveraged for rich business and marketing insights through reports and analytics.

 The Cloud API component implements Puttshack Cloud API endpoints and they are deployed on a server.
-Through webhook integration, various third party API providers can notify Puttshack Cloud API implementation server about various events such as successful payment, successful reservation processing, enrolling into loyalty and perks via a third party etc.  When these notifications are received, they are stored in the `Cloud Database<ref_gsg_cloud_database>`.
+This :ref:`PSC<ref_c_PSC>` subsystem is referred to as :ref:`PSC<ref_c_PSC>` in this documentation.
+Through webhook integration, various third party API providers can notify :ref:`PSC<ref_c_PSC>` server about various events such as successful payment, successful reservation processing, enrolling into loyalty and perks via a third party etc.  When these notifications are received, they are stored in the `Cloud Database<ref_gsg_cloud_database>`.

 .. note::